capetrel/AddUserCsv-master/README.md

 you can add members with a list in csv.

-Firts version of the plugin only csv fils works.
+Firts version of the plugin only csv files works.